-FIA_X509_EXT.2.1 The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for [selection: DTLS, HTTPS, IPsec, SSH, TLS], and [selection: code signing for system software updates, code signing for integrity verification, [assignment: other uses], no additional uses].
+FIA_X509_EXT.2.1 The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for [selection: DTLS, HTTPS, IPsec, SSH, TLS, no protocols] and [selection: code signing for system software updates[assignment: other uses], no additional uses].

 FIA_X509_EXT.2.2 When the TSF cannot establish a connection to determine the validity of a certificate, the TSF shall [selection: allow the Administrator to choose whether to accept the certificate in these cases, accept the certificate, not accept the certificate].

 In FIA_X509_EXT.2.1, the ST author’s selection includes IPsec, TLS, or HTTPS if these protocols are included in FTP_ITC.1.1 or FPT_ITT.1.
 SSH should be included if authentication other than ssh-rsa, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, and/or ecdsa-sha2-nistp521 is selected in FCS_SSHC_EXT.1.5 or FCS_SSHS_EXT.1.5.
-Certificates may optionally be used for trusted updates of system software (FPT_TUD_EXT.2) and for integrity verification (FPT_TST_EXT.2).
+The ST author selects “code signing for system software updates” when “X.509 certificate” is selected in FPT_TUD_EXT.1.3.

 Often a connection must be established to check the revocation status of a certificate - either to download a CRL or to perform a lookup using OCSP.
 In FIA_X509_EXT.2.2 the selection is used to describe the behaviour in the event that such a connection cannot be established (for example, due to a network error).
-If the TOE has determined the certificate is valid according to all other rules in FIA_X509_EXT.1, the behaviour indicated in the selection determines the validity.
-The TOE must not accept the certificate if it fails any of the other validation rules in FIA_X509_EXT.1.
-If the Administrator-configured option is selected by the ST Author, the ST Author also selects the corresponding function in FMT_SMF.1.
+If the TOE has determined the certificate is valid according to all other rules in FIA_X509_EXT.1/Rev, the behaviour indicated in the selection determines the validity.
+The TOE must not accept the certificate if it fails any of the other validation rules in FIA_X509_EXT.1/Rev. If the Administrator-configured option is selected by the ST Author, the ST Author also selects the corresponding function in FMT_SMF.1.
 The selection should be consistent with the validation requirements in FCS_IPSEC_EXT.1.14, FCS_TLSC_EXT.1.3 and FCS_TLSC_EXT.2.3.

 If the TOE is distributed and FIA_X509_EXT.1/ITT is selected, then certificate revocation checking is optional.
 This is due to additional authorization actions being performed in the enabling and disabling of the intra-TOE trusted channel as defined in FCO_CPC_EXT.1.
 In this case, a connection is not required to determine certificate validity and this SFR is trivially satisfied.

 The ST author must include FIA_X509_EXT.2 in all instances except when only SSH is selected within FTP_ITC.1 or FPT_ITT.1 and ssh-rsa, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, and/or ecdsa-sha2-nistp521 authentication is also selected.
-Additionally, FIA_X509_EXT.2 must also be included if either FPT_TUD_EXT or FPT_TST_EXT have selected X509 certificates.
+Additionally, FIA_X509_EXT.2 must also be included if FPT_TUD_EXT.2 is included in the ST.

 FIA_X509_EXT.3 X.509 Certificate Requests